mattermost/mattermost-operator/README.md

 ## Summary
 [Mattermost](https://mattermost.com) is an open source platform for secure collaboration across the entire software development lifecycle.
-It's is written in Golang and React and runs as a single Linux binary with MySQL or PostgreSQL.
+It's written in Golang and React and runs as a single Linux binary with MySQL or PostgreSQL.

 This repo contains a Kubernetes Operator for Mattermost to simplify deploying and managing your Mattermost instance.